eduzenite/The-Pizza/README.md

 <h2>3° Step</h2>
 I created all the Models and the table links.
 With Laravel we have the ease of creating Models and Migrations together, which facilitates the abstraction of the solution.

+<h2>4° Step</h2>
+I created some data in the system through Seeds, in addition to inserting 4 images for each product.
+The products were divided into two categories: Pizzas and Drinks.